 DAY 11: SAFARI ENDS IN MAUN

-Following the morning activity, the guests will be transferred to Maun by road for their onward travel arrangements.
+Following the morning activity, you will be transferred to Maun by road for your onward travel arrangements.

 *OPTION WITH NXAI PAN CAMP AT THE END OF THE ITINERARY